 JC02-88 Study

 jCyte is seeking up to approximately 60 patients with retinitis pigmentosa (RP) to take part in its latest clinical study, called JC02-88.
-The purpose of this study is to assess the safety and tolerability of a single 8.8 million cell injection of jCell, a treatment designed to help improve vision in patients with RP.
+The purpose of this study is to assess the safety and tolerability of a single 6.0 million cell injection of jCell, a treatment designed to help improve vision in patients with RP.
 The study also aims to evaluate the potential effectiveness of jCell in improving vision and quality of life over a 6-month period.
 The study is expected to finish in 2026.
+Applicable travel costs associated with study visits will be covered and patients will be compensated for participating in the study.

 Each participant will receive either one jCell treatment or a sham (looks like the study drug treatment but no needle is used and no drug is actually administered) treatment and will be assessed for safety and changes in vision at select times during the 6-month study.